 They are habitual offenders.
 But they have never been punished for making such claims.
 So the fooling goes on.
 Refer 'cracks and breakages' page

-I wrote this page perhaps around 1996.
+I wrote this page perhaps around 1994 after reading Business World.
 Some additions and subtractions have been done in subsequent editing.
 It was written to vent out my anger against Lever for having duped me simply because I trusted them in good faith.
 I am only highlighting the other side / exposing their shallow business practices.
-I have used Lifebuoy, Sunlight, 1952 to 69] Pepsodent [1979-71]and Clinic plus [1969 to 1985].
+I have used Lifebuoy, Sunlight from 1952 to 1969] Pepsodent [1979-71]and Clinic plus [1969 to 1985].

 I do not bother to know the exact tfm level of soaps.
 They do not help a common man.
 In my view, trustability of a company / its product is more relevant.
-Even though I hold a Master's degree in Chemistry, I cannot run a lab to check and infer anything from specific tfm details.
+Even though I hold a Master's degree in Chemistry, I cannot run a lab to check and infer anything from the declared TFM levels.
 How many of us can infer much from the nutritional value that they print in small fonts on Biscuit wrappers?